zachsnow/westward/README.md

 grab the kit "identifier" (the basename of the embed code Javascript file) and set `Typekit ID`.

-Next, pick your fonts.
-For the header font add the selector `.font-headers`.
-For the other all-around font add the selector `.font-text`.
-Of course, you can add all kinds of other selectors, too, if you want to get crazy.
+Next, pick your fonts, and set `Header Font Family` and `Text Font Family` to whichever font families you picked.
+Of course, you can add all kinds of other selectors to your kit too, if you want to get crazy.